CodeWithAbkhan/Blazor-Portfolio/README.md

 ## Overview

 This is my personal portfolio built using .NET 8 and ASP.NET Core Blazor WebAssembly.
-It showcases my projects, skills, and experiences from February 12, 2020, to January 24, 2022.
+It showcases my projects, skills, and experiences from March 28, 2024, to April 16, 2024.

 ## Technologies Used